sedostheatre/sedos.co.uk/input/events/ophelia-thinks-harder-auditions.md

 **When and where are the auditions?**

-Tuesday 13 (7pm-10pm) and Saturday 17 July 2021 (2pm-6pm) - 1 Brewers Hall Gardens, Moorgate, EC2V 5BX.
+Tuesday 13 (7-10pm) and Saturday 17 July 2021 (2-6pm) - 1 Brewers Hall Gardens, Moorgate, EC2V 5BX.

-Recall – invitation only, Tuesday 20 July 2021 (7pm-10p,) - 1 Brewers Hall Gardens, Moorgate, EC2V 5BX
+Recall – invitation only, Tuesday 20 July 2021 (7-10pm) - 1 Brewers Hall Gardens, Moorgate, EC2V 5BX

 **How to sign up**

-Once you have read the notice, you can sign up to audition at [https://membership.sedos.​co.uk/signup](https://membership.sedos.co.uk/signup)
+Once you have read the audition [audition notice](https://drive.google.com/file/d/1APmiQW7EonwjPLfH0BxgQuz1EC5-s0PS/view?usp=sharing), you can sign up to audition at [https://membership.sedos.​co.uk/signup](https://membership.sedos.co.uk/signup)

 You will then be sent a link by email to confirm the booking – your slot is not booked until you have confirmed via this link.
 Please check your junk mail if it does not arrive.
-If you have any problems, please email ophelia@sedos.co.uk.
+If you have any problems, please email [ophelia@sedos.co.uk](mailto:ophelia@sedos.co.uk)